agenteo/agenteo.github.com/source/_posts/2015-05-11-ignorance-driven-development.md

 >> The code is unmaintainable because the requirements kept changing... the code was clean at the beginning!

-If you hear this from a tech lead or director you probably want to demote them or quit your job.
-The sentence lacks the basic understanding of how software development works and someone like that shouldn't direct other people.
+You do not want to hear this from a tech lead or director.
+The sentence lacks the basic understanding of how software development works and someone like that shouldn't manage others.

 **Requirements will change and software design has to adapt.**